 Portugal is known on a worldwide scale for its wonderful gastronomy.
 We know a few Portuguese food markets around the world.
 Send us an e-mail ([email protected]) and we'll share the list with you.

-Cancellation requests submitted until 72h before the tour start will be fully refunded (minus all transaction fees);
+Cancellation requests submitted until 72h before the tour start will be fully refunded (minus the processing fees);

-Cancellation requests submitted between 72h and 24h before the tour start will be refunded in 80% of the total purchase value (minus all transaction fees);
+Cancellation requests submitted between 72h and 24h before the tour start will be refunded in 80% of the total purchase value (minus the processing fees);

-Cancellation requests submitted less than 24h before the tour start are not eligible for any refund.
+Cancellation requests submitted 24h or less before the tour start are not eligible for any refund.

-As part of our "Peace Of Mind Policy", the first two cases listed above are eligible to be converted into Gift Cards (issued with the same purchase value and two-year validity).
-They can be used and topped-up for any Taste Porto product, and be redeemed by the customer or regifted.
+As part of our "Peace Of Mind Policy", the first two cases listed above are eligible to be converted into Gift Cards.
+These are issued with the same purchase value, free of processing fees penalty, and two-year validity.
+They can be used and topped up for any Taste Porto product.
+They can be redeemed by the customer or regifted.

 Yes, bathrooms are available during the Food Tour at selected food-tasting locations.

 Unfortunately, they cannot.
 During our food tours, we collaborate with local partners who, in accordance with Portuguese legislation, have specific pet policies in place.
 Typically, pets are not permitted, with the exception of law-recognized guide dogs.
 We truly appreciate your comprehension of these guidelines as we strive to ensure an exceptional tour experience for you.

 We absolutely do!
 We can accommodate a variety of special requests (family reunions, birthday parties, out-of-town guests, corporate and more) with our Private Tours.
 Just bear in mind we have limitations in terms of group size.
 Contact us ([email protected]) to talk more about this possibility.